 2.3 List the books or articles written by or about the candidate that support the category of nomination, if applicable.
 If the title of the book or article is not sufficient to add clarity to the jury review, candidates may add a brief description of the contents or importance of the written material.

 Exhibits must support the category of nomination and should state the problem presented, your particular role, and the resolution emphasizing results.
 Every submission must include photographic exhibits of the candidate's architectural work or that of the candidate's firm or others' work in whose creation and production the candidate has played a significant role.
 For candidates whose practice has not involved construction, there must be either photographs or literary exhibits.
 Work of the last 10 years has special significance and is encouraged.

 Number of Photographs Allowed

 For all objects of nomination, 20 exhibit pages is the maximum allowed with a maximum of 15 photographs or photographic composition pages.
 Photographs and/or exhibits should be selected that best illustrate the candidate's work in the category of submission.
-For example, those submitting in Object 2 with a focus on firm management should show charts and exhibits that best illustrate the growth of the firm, innovations in firm organization, or the like, with a This will assist the jury in understanding the candidate's achievements.
+For example, those submitting in Object 2 with a focus on firm management should show charts and exhibits that best illustrate the growth of the firm, innovations in firm organization, or the like.
+This will assist the jury in understanding the candidate's achievements.
 Candidates must show how their achievements have benefited the profession beyond their own firm or community involvement such as participation in committees, related organizations, presentations, etc.

 Object 1: For design, urban design, or historic preservation achievements: